 Certainly, Excel is a popular and useful tool for arranging and analyzing data.
-Oftentimes, we may need to insert a Text Box to leave a helpful note for other users so they can easily understand the process.
+Oftentimes, we may need to insert a Text Box to leave a helpful note for other users, so they can easily understand the process.
 Keeping this in mind, this article demonstrates the process of formatting a Text Box in Excel.
 In addition, we’ll also learn to change the height and width of a Text Box and convert Text Boxes to cells in Excel.

-6 Properties for Formatting a Text Box in Excel
+Formatting Text Box in Excel: 6 Properties

-First of all, let’s consider the List of Best Selling Books dataset shown in the B4:E13 cells, which contains the “Book Name”, “Unit Price”, “Quantity”, and “Sales” columns respectively.
+First, let’s consider the List of Best Selling Books dataset shown in the B4:E13 cells, which contains the “Book Name”, “Unit Price”, “Quantity”, and “Sales” columns respectively.
 Here, we want to leave a note within a Text Box so that other users can understand how the “Sales” value is calculated.
 Henceforth, let’s explore the process of inserting and formatting a Text Box in Excel.

 Here, we have used the Microsoft Excel 365 version; you may use any other version according to your convenience.

 First and foremost, let’s begin with the most basic and obvious formatting, namely changing the fill color of the Text Box.

 - In the first place, go to the Insert tab >> click the Text Box option.